Table Manager Security & Risk Analysis

 Is Table Manager Safe to Use in 2026?

-Generally Safe
+Mostly Safe

 The "table-manager" plugin version 1.0.0 demonstrates a strong security posture based on the provided static analysis.
 The plugin successfully implements proper output escaping for all identified outputs and utilizes prepared statements for a majority of its SQL queries, indicating good development practices.
 Furthermore, the absence of dangerous functions, file operations, and external HTTP requests is a positive sign for its security.
 The plugin also includes nonce checks, which are crucial for preventing certain types of attacks.
 The vulnerability history is currently clean, with no recorded CVEs, suggesting a responsible approach to security by the developers or a lack of previously discovered vulnerabilities.